Is drug addiction a disease? Yes, it’s not a choice. Many people still do not know that substance use disorder is a chronic illness.

-The good news is that chronic addiction is treatable just like any other disease.
+The good news is that chronic addiction is treatable, just like any other disease.
 With the right resources and help to guide you or a loved one, addiction recovery is possible for everyone.

-If you are looking to learn why addiction is a disease and the harm of opioid addiction, keep reading.
+If you are looking to learn why drug addiction is a disease and the harm of opioid addiction, keep reading.

 Understanding Drug Addiction